 - 13.3 A boat that did not start (DNC, DNS, OCS), did not finish (DNF), retired after finishing (RAF), or is disqualified (DSQ, DNE, DGM, BFD) will be scored the number of finishers plus one.
-This changes RRS A4.2 and A9. - 13.4 A boat's series score will be the total of her race scores, except that a boat's worst score will be excluded if six or more races are completed in the series.
-This changes RRS A2. - 13.5 One race will constitute a series.
+This changes RRS A4.2 and A9. - 13.4 A boat's series score will be the total of her race scores with no scores excluded.
+This changes RRS A2. - 13.5 Boats may elect to use flying sails or not during the race.
+Boats will be rated for flying sails by default.
+Boats will be rated for non-flying sails if they do not use flying sails and immediately after finishing report to the race committee signal boat that they did not use flying sails. - 13.6 This race is part of the Puget Sound Jack & Jill series.